Welcome the spring season with fun Easter decorations that’s perfect for your home – the Moss Bunny Topiary!

 Insert the branch into the floral foam, then place the bunny head on the top.

 Finally embellish the bunny topiary if you like.

 We decided on a polka dot ribbon around the pot and a little bow for each topiary with scrap ribbon and trim.

-In my opinion, this easter decoration just says spring!
-The soft green with my black and white easter decor looks so fresh.
-To me it has that farmhouse feel.
+The soft green with my black and white Easter decor looks so fresh.

 For another cute Easter bunny idea, see how we make faux chocolate Easter bunny napkin rings.

 So what do you think of our cute little moss bunny topiary?